 Rick Tisinai, Gabrielle Accatino, and Catherine Burgdorf-Rasco

-NOAA’s Chemical Sciences Division won for their innovative and high impact design and application of new IT resources during the 2015 Chemical Sciences Division (CSD) review.
+NOAA’s Chemical Sciences Laboratory won for their innovative and high impact design and application of new IT resources during the 2015 Chemical Sciences Laboratory (CSL) review.
 This effort involved coordination of a dense schedule of fiveminute talks as well as electronic poster presentations and significant developments for remote participation.
-A review panelist wrote that the IT team’s skill and innovation maximized the effectiveness of the review, allowing for more presentations and deeper discussions about CSD science.
+A review panelist wrote that the IT team’s skill and innovation maximized the effectiveness of the review, allowing for more presentations and deeper discussions about CSL science.
 This team’s skill and innovation also inspired imitation: Their format and technologies have been adopted for several subsequent reviews at NOAA and CIRES.

 Science and Engineering